weakish/weakish.github.com/dive-into/go.md

 // Go reuses `:=` instead of a dedicated keyword `in`.
 // `_` is called blank identifier,
-// meaning we are not interested in indecies of the slice. for _, name := range names {
+// meaning we are not interested in indecies of the slice.
+// BTW, if we are not interested in the loop values,
+// only the iteration itself, we can just write `for range names`. for _, name := range names {
     // Go does not have access modifiers.
     // Exported (public) names begin with a capital letter.